RKRanjithkumarRK/Data-analytics-journey/README.md

 - ✉️ Reach me at: ranjithkumar24072004@gmail.com

 ---
+## ✅ Past Progress Summary

+**Course 1: Foundations: Data, Data, Everywhere**
+- Week 1: Learned what data analytics is and why it’s important
+- Week 2: Explored the data life cycle and six key phases of analysis
+- Week 3: Understood the role of a data analyst and core analytical skills

+**Course 2: Ask Questions to Make Data-Driven Decisions**
+- Week 4: Learned to define problems and ask effective, structured questions
+- Week 5: Practiced making decisions with data and identifying stakeholders
+- Week 6: Explored SMART questions and how to frame analysis goals

+**Course 3: Prepare Data for Exploration**
+- Week 7: Learned about different data types, formats, and structures
+- Week 8: Explored data collection methods and data sources
+- Week 9: Practiced using spreadsheets and SQL for organizing data

+**Course 4: Process Data from Dirty to Clean**
+- Week 10: Learned common data cleaning techniques and spotting errors
+- Week 11: Practiced handling missing values, duplicates, and inconsistencies
+- Week 12: Explored spreadsheet/SQL functions like `COUNTIF`, `TRIM`, and `JOIN`

+---

+## 🔄 Current Progress

+**Course 5: Analyze Data to Answer Questions**
+(Updating weekly from here!)

 ✨ Thanks for visiting my repo — follow along as I continue my journey toward becoming a **data analyst**!